 I've conducted research in a number of areas, but all within the overall framework of quantitative reasoning and representations of it.

 Here is a list of major current and past research projects:

 One publication of note, aside from those at the above link, is a special issue of ZDM - Mathematics Education I co-edited with Guershon Harel.
 It culminated in an international Zoom event across two days in which over 250 people participated.

 Since retiring I've taken up astrophotography.
-Click here to see my Instagram page where I archive photos.
+Click here to see a page where I archive photos.
 Click on a photo to see an explanation of it.

 My grandchildren are now interested in astronomy, too.
 One question they puzzled about was why the moon has "different shapes".
 I created these animations to help them envision the moon in relation to the earth as they both orbit the sun.